 (Note: you may not experience all of these signs of labor, especially the early ones, but we have grouped them to help you figure out what each sign means to your unique pregnancy.)

 Keep this info handy!

-Get A printable copy of the lamaze Tip Sheet: Recognizing The Signs of LaboR.
+Download the Lamaze Tip Sheet: Recognizing The Signs of Labor.

 Signs that your body is preparing for labor.

 - Feeling that the baby has dropped lower.